-Results yielded by the two-step demand estimation are compared to results from a Conditional Logit in Table 5.
+Results yielded by the two-step demand estimation are compared to results from a Conditional Logit in Table 6.
 At the same time, I show the results for both types of patients: those whose insurance owns a facility (No provider), and those whose insurance doesn't (Has provider).
+In this estimation, the "Quality" variable used are the quality scores constructed based on the risk-adjustment model.

 All the patient-level estimates are very similar between the Conditional Logit and the two-step procedure.
 Insurance, Nephrologist and Distance are significant at the 0.1% level.
 Insurance and Nephrologist's estimated coefficients are positive, while Distance's coefficients are negative, across both types of patients and both estimation frameworks.
 Both in the Conditional Logit and in the two-step procedure, Nephrologist's coefficients in the No provider sample is much bigger than in the Has provider sample.
-This can be interpreted as patients choosing to "follow" their doctor more when they can't "follow" their insurance.
+This can be interpreted as patients choosing to "follow" their doctor more when they can't "follow"